Kelly Malveaux

-Kelly Malveaux (born November 5, 1976) is a Canadian Football League halfback who played for the Winnipeg Blue Bombers.
+Kelly Thomas Malveaux II (November 5, 1976 – January 24, 2024) was an American professional football player who was a defensive back in the Canadian Football League (CFL).
+He played college football for the Arizona Wildcats.

 Career

-Malveaux has previously played for several other CFL teams, including the Winnipeg Blue Bombers, Montreal Alouettes, Calgary Stampeders, and the Saskatchewan Roughriders.
+Malveaux had previously played for several other CFL teams, including the Winnipeg Blue Bombers, Montreal Alouettes, Calgary Stampeders, and Saskatchewan Roughriders.

 Malveaux had a productive year for the Blue Bombers in 2008, contributing 63 tackles, two interceptions, and a sack.

-On May 15, 2009, Malveaux was traded from the Winnipeg Blue Bombers to the Edmonton Eskimos for DE Fred Perry.
+On May 15, 2009, Malveaux was traded from the Blue Bombers to the Edmonton Eskimos for defensive end Fred Perry.

 On February 25, 2010, Malveaux was released from the Edmonton Eskimos.

+Malveaux died on January 24, 2024, at the age of 47.